background preloader

 SXSW 2011: The internet is over

 If my grandchildren ever ask me where I was when I realised the internet was over – they won't, of course, because they'll be too busy playing with the teleportation console – I'll be able to be quite specific: I was in a Mexican restaurant opposite a cemetery in Austin, Texas, halfway through eating a taco.
 It was the end of day two of South by Southwest Interactive, the world's highest-profile gathering of geeks and the venture capitalists who love them, and I'd been pursuing a policy of asking those I met, perhaps a little too aggressively, what it was exactly that they did.
 What is "user experience", really?
 What the hell is "the gamification of healthcare"?
 Or "geofencing"?
+Or "design thinking"?
 The content strategist across the table took a sip of his orange-coloured cocktail.
 This, for outsiders, is the fundamental obstacle to understanding where technology culture is heading: increasingly, it's about everything.
-Web 3.0 The game layer The dictator's dilemma The road to that end state won't be smooth.
+Web 3.0 The game layer The dictator's dilemma Biomimicry comes of age

 Related: